Nicolasharibol/customer_experience_A-B-testing/README.md

 Analysis Execution: Use the provided scripts to run statistical tests and generate visualizations illustrating completion rate enhancements.

-Thank you for exploring the insights of this project.
-Should you have any questions or wish to discuss further, please feel free to reach out.🌟📊

 For accessing the large dataset used in this project, please download it from the following link:
 - [df_final_web_data_pt_1.csv] (https://drive.google.com/file/d/17Wy5EVg621ecVBhqhQipWXlPB1MExcUv/view?usp=sharing)
 - [df_final_web_data_pt_2.csv] (https://drive.google.com/file/d/1C3j2m541gD4xcugJIziEbNNg2QWWtiFk/view?usp=sharing)

+🌟📊 Thank you for exploring the insights of this project.
+Should you have any questions or wish to discuss further, please feel free to reach out.